 This was the moment Luminous was reunited with his family.
-As his family begin a new chapter of their lives, we continue to search for families of other children who have been separated by armed conflict and violence.
+As his family begins a new chapter in their lives, we continue to search for families of other children who have been separated by armed conflict and violence.
 CC BY-NC-ND / ICRC

 For the children, they would suddenly find themselves in a camp belonging to an armed group.
 They were trained and armed and became part of a fighting force.
 They joined the group on its various expeditions until one fateful morning, they were captured by their adversary and taken away.

 One of those captured was *Luminous Ramciel.
 He and other captured combatants were taken to a place of detention then separated later since they were children.
-After investigation, they were handed over to an international organization specialising in taking care of children.
-Later, they would be handed over to a Sudanese civil society organisation that takes care of children, and it promptly went ahead to enroll them in school.
-The ICRC was contacted about the children and the organisation began looking for their parents and family members, deploying all its resources and the Red Cross and Red Crescent network.
+After investigation, they were handed over to an international organization, which specilized in taking care of children.
+Later, they would be handed over to a Sudanese civil society organization, which takes care of children, and it promptly went ahead to enroll them in school.
+The ICRC was contacted about the children and the organization began looking for their parents and family members, deploying all its resources and the Red Cross and Red Crescent network.

 Imagine the sense of relief and utter joy and happiness that pervaded the homestead of his relatives when the ICRC got a breakthrough by successfully locating his family in Raja, 950 kilometres north west of Juba, South Sudan.
 Then commenced the processing and discussion of various aspects of the reunification process with the ex-child combatant and his family.
 To Luminous, it was just unbelievable that he would be going home and would actually see his family members again.
 He wondered if they would be able to recognize him again and what kind of reception he would get.
 He probably recalled his days growing up there and wondered too if any of his childhood friends would still be around and what they would look like now.

-Accompanied by an ICRC staff from its Khartoum delegation (the city where his trip was originating from), he flew on a commercial flight to Juba, to be received by the ICRC delegation there.
-From Juba he was transported in an ICRC aircraft to Raja, and from there, in a Land Cruiser to his home town and into the waiting hands of excited family, relatives and friends.
-It was such an emotional moment that Luminous and his family will never forget, thanks to the work of both ICRC delegations in Khartoum and Juba.
+Accompanied by an ICRC staff from the Khartoum delegation (the city where his trip was originating from), he flew on a commercial flight to Juba, to be received by the ICRC delegation there.
+From Juba he was transported in an ICRC aircraft to Raja, and from there in a Land Cruiser to his home town and into the waiting hands of excited family, relatives and friends.
+It was an emotional moment that Luminous and his family will never forget, thanks to the work of both the ICRC delegations in Khartoum and Juba.

 As Luminous contemplates what the future holds for him in his country and in the loving arms of his family, the work of the ICRC continues, as the organization intensifies the search for the families of other children who have been separated from their loved ones by armed conflict and violence.

-*Luminous Ramciel is an alias and not his real names.
+*Luminous Ramciel is an alias and not his real name.